MicroFocus/universal-discovery-cmdb-samples/README.md

 ### Discovery
-* Create Zone for AWS Discovery
+* Create a zone for AWS Discovery

   This use case shows how to create a zone for AWS discovery with REST API.